mentalisttraceur/esceval/README.md

-(Command-line implementations of `esceval` should write a newline after the last encoded string for convenience, but this is not part of the `esceval` format, and `escevalid` implementations must reject unescaped newlines since they would parse as command separators when evaluated by most shells in most contexts.)
+(Command-line implementations of `esceval` should write a newline after the last encoded string for convenience, but this is not part of the `esceval` format, and `escevalcheck` implementations must reject unescaped newlines since they would parse as command separators when evaluated by most shells in most contexts.)